Angamos Avenue: Angamos Avenue

+Angamos Este (formerly Primavera and Tomás Marsano) also begins at Arequipa Avenue.
+Its third and fourth blocks are separated by Paseo de la República Avenue, which also separates Miraflores and Surquillo.
+Further to the east is Parque Reducto No. 5, a redoubt built to unsuccessfully defend the city from the Chilean Army during the War of the Pacific which was partially destroyed when the avenue was first built during the mid-20th century.
+To its north is a neighbourhood known as the Torres de Limatambo, originally a housing project promoted by architect Fernando Belaúnde during his second presidency.
+The Real Plaza Primavera (formerly Primavera Park Plaza) and Coliseo Eduardo Dibós are part of this neighbourhood.
+The avenue changes its name to Primavera shortly after passing through Juan XXIII neighbourhood, the National Institute of Neoplastic Diseases and a Luz del Sur power station.
+Its northwest corner was the site of Toyota Hearne, a defunct Toyota car dealership owned by Argentine racing driver Thomas Eduardo Hearne, whose terrain was eventually replaced by the Torre Tale Primavera skyscraper.

 Primavera Avenue

 The avenue begins at San Luis Avenue.
 Its first blocks pass through Chacarilla del Estanque, an upper-class neighbourhood shared by San Borja and Surco districts.
 This part of the avenue hosts a number of residences, businesses and restaurants.
 It passes under Primavera Bridge and continues into Monterrico, where a campus of the Peruvian University of Applied Sciences is located.
 The avenue is cut off by José Nicolás Rodrigo Street, where the Club Árabe Palestino is located, as is a park of the same name.

 Transport

 The street is divided into four to nine lanes, depending on its location.
 Angamos is one of city's avenues with the most vehicular traffic.

 Bus service

 The Metropolitano, the city's bus service, operates a station (Estación Angamos) at the avenue's intersection with Paseo de la República Avenue.

 Metro service

 The Lima and Callao Metro operates a station (Estación Angamos) of its Line 1 at the avenue's intersection with Avenida Aviación.
 It was opened on 11 July 2011 as part of the extension of the line from Atocongo to Miguel Grau.
 The full revenue service started on 3 January 2012.